aerix-nl/nota/README.md

 #### Paper size and zoom factor
-It looks like when rendering with PhantomJS 1.9.x the page receives a zoom factor of about 1.068 is applied, causing the content flow to run longer than what is seen when rendered in the web browser.
+It looks like when rendering with PhantomJS 1.9.x the page receives a zoom factor of about 1.068, causing the content flow to run longer than what is seen when rendered in the web browser.
 This is likely to be fixed, or at least allow for a compensating counter zoomfactor in PhantomJS 2 according to [this bug](https://github.com/ariya/phantomjs/issues/12685).
 But at the